 The Norse people arrived around 1000 CE and established a settlement in L'Anse aux Meadows in Newfoundland.
-In 2016, a group of archaeologists excavating a site hundreds of miles from L'Anse aux Meadows unearthed a hearthstone that suggests the Vikings actually covered far more ground than previously thought.
+In 2016, a group of archaeologists excavated a site hundreds of miles from L'Anse aux Meadows, and unearthed a hearthstone that suggested the Vikings covered far more ground than previously thought...

 The Venetian navigator John Cabot arrived in Canada in 1497.
 Like the Vikings before him, he arrived in Newfoundland.
 Later, French explorer Jacques Cartier made three trips to Canada and claimed it in the name of the king of France, Francis I. After hearing the Iroquoian word “kanata,” meaning village, he decided to name the land Canada.

 French fishermen often traded with indigenous inhabitants—known today as First Nations—along the Saint Lawrence River.
 In 1608, Samuel de Champlain founded a settlement that eventually became Quebec City, while the English and Scottish also established settlements and set up colonies.

 British colonists defeated the French at the Battle of the Plains of Abraham in 1759, part of the Seven Years’ War.
 After the victory, France signed the Treaty of Paris and turned over most of its territory to Great Britain.
 Nevertheless, the Quebec Act of 1774 allowed religious freedom for French Catholics in Canada.